rvishnkr/java/README.md

 ## Synopsis
-Some useful java programs to better help understand data structures and analysis of algorithms
+Some useful java programs to better help understand data structures, analysis of algorithms and socket programming